masoncfrancis/cs5890-iep504planorganizer/README.md

 }
 ```

-**Note: Please be aware that the use of this software may incur charges through your it's use of the OpenAI API.**
+**Note: Please be aware that by using this software you may incur charges through it's use of the OpenAI API.**

 ### Run The Server